 You can find my full teaching philosophy here.

 I have been teaching assistant in both methodological and theoretical courses.
 Trough these experiences I saw the importance of learning through curiosity.
 Especially during statistics courses, students are many times reticent to engaging with the course and think that quantitative methods are just not for them.
 Once the teacher is able to show how statistics help us to better understand even simple features of our daily lives, students are much more receptive to the content of the course.
 During the sessions I taught during the courses European Integration, and Social Movements & Democracy, I was able to experiment and put into practice my reflections about teaching.
-As it can be seen in the evaluations I received during each course, I think students appreciated the efforts.

 Since well before my PhD studies I was curious about how we learn and how to teach.
 I have been a non-formal education trainer for two years at AEGEE-Europe.
 To prepare for this engagement, I participated in a one-week intensive course called 'Training for Trainers', where we tried to unpack how we all learn in order to develop trainings that would engage and motivate the volunteers of the organization.
 This experience taught me the importance of curiosity and innovation for the process of learning.
 As the trainings were developed from the perspective of non-formal education, I learned how to develop dynamic activities aimed at facilitating the learning process.

 Since the beginning of my PhD studies, I have always been convinced that being a good teacher is a crucial component of becoming an academic, especially in the social sciences.
 If we want to have a positive impact in the world with our research, we need to be able to make it available and relevant for society beyond the generally narrow academic circles.
-For this reason, I have given great importance to developing my teaching skills participating in the Program for Excellence in Teaching in Higher Education for Doctoral Students, created by the Center for Teaching and Learning of the Central European University.
+For this reason, I have given great importance to developing my teaching skills participating in the Program for Excellence in Teaching in Higher Education, created by the Center for Teaching and Learning of the Central European University.
 This program gave me the space to reflect about different strategies to teaching, the objective and context where each of them could work best and how to adapt them to my discipline and students' needs.
 Within this program, I have attended the following seminars: